'Contact with nature...is critical to the personal development of our children.' Sir David Attenborough.

 - Keep Wales Tidy

 Eco-Schools is an international award programme that

 guides schools on their sustainable journey, providing a framework

-of Eco-Schools is simple; registration is free for
+Becoming part of Eco-Schools is simple; registration is free

 'Keep Wales Tidy firmly believes that its Eco-Schools programme

 inspires and empowers pupils to be leaders of change in their